Phase Plan (P0-P5)¶

 Exit criteria

-EV code signing certificate obtained and applied
+Code signing certificate obtained and applied

 .bundle package signed and validated